 - On cooler days, when you’re heating your home since hot air rises insulation keeps the warm, comfortable air in your living space and not escaping to the attic.

-What Homeowners Don’t Know About Insulation Can Cost Them
+What Homeowners Don’t Know About Fiberglass Blown Insulation Can Cost Them

-Unless you selected an energy-efficient builder or requested energy-efficient upgrades, your home likely doesn’t have the insulation needed to protect it and keep it comfortable in an affordable way.
+Unless you selected an energy-efficient builder or requested energy-efficient upgrades, your home likely doesn’t have as much fiberglass blown insulation needed to protect it and keep it comfortable in an affordable way.
 Here’s why:

 Builders are in business to make a profit.
 That’s what keeps them solvent.
 Without a profit, there’d be no business.
 But the market dictates what you can charge for a home.
 Since they’re limited in what they can charge, one of the ways to make an additional profit is to cut costs.
 But the companies the builders work with have to make money too so they can only discount their products so much.